crocorio/badegg/README.md

 The reason for this is due to the website being managed by the fitness team, and no one else.
 Unless staff members increase, and a scenario where several staff accounts should be created is presented, I believe it is better for the website to be managed by one account.

-However, a function where the admin user has control of all functions is currently in the process of being implemented as a superior solution.
+However, a function where the admin user has control over all functions is currently in the process of being implemented as a superior solution.

 | Column             | Type   | Options                   |